(Also scheduled for Mawson Lakes 30 November 1st December - see separate event)

 - Reviewing the safety challenges facing organisations and their business unit;

-- Defining the opportunity for safety personnel to support thier business unit respond to those challenges;
+- Defining the opportunity for safety personnel to support their business unit respond to those challenges;

 - Using vision and values to strengthen the business unit safety culture;

-- Using your different behaviour preferences to influence others;
+- The impact of different behaviour preferences in influencing others;

-- Balancing the many different roles of the Safety Officer.
+- Balancing the many different and sometimes conflicting roles of the Safety Professional.

 Note: The Day 2 focus is on influencing others.
 The content may be varied to meet the development needs of the majority of attendees.